TryItOnline/cixl/README.md

 ```

 ### Records
 Records map finite sets of typed fields to values.
 Record types are required to specify an (optionally empty) list of parent types and traits; and will inherit any fields that don't clash with its own.
-Record definitions may appear anywhere in the code, but they are all defined in order of appearance during compilation.
+Records are allowed anywhere in the code, but are defined in order of appearance during compilation.

 ```
    |